sagold/json-schema-library/README.md

 ## Breaking Changes

+### v10.4.0

+- introduced esm module export
+- fixed typo in argument ~~disableRecusionLimit~~ disableRecursionLimit
+- added settings to exports for global changes of settings

 ### v10.3.0

 - introduce setting `REGEX_FLAGS` and schema-property `regexFlags` to customize regex flags to use evaluating regex
 - fixed an issue resolving non-URI compatible $ref-targets containing `#/definitions`

 ### v10.2.0

 - introduce getData setting `useTypeDefaults`
 - introduce support to merge meta-properties using $ref-resolution

 ### v10.1.0

 - replaced `node.additionalItems` by `node.items` for drafts below 2020-12
 - fixed `additionalItems` behaviour to be ignored when `schema.items` is not an array

 ### v10.0.0